 As final deliverables MHM created a highly visual master journey map identifying needs across different journey phases and touchpoints, visual summaries of each visitor type as well as individual visitor journey maps for each of the six visitor types.
 This we presented, of course, to the entire team.

-Across the whole organization, M+ staff are using the maps and visitor types to identify areas of the visitor experience that needed further attention, or which visitor types needed more focus in their planning.
+Across the whole organisation, M+ staff are using the maps and visitor types to identify areas of the visitor experience that needed further attention, or which visitor types needed more focus in their planning.

-For example, the Learning and Interpretation team are crafting a late-night program of bucket-list activities for the ‘site-seer’ visitor types.
+For example, the Learning and Interpretation team are crafting a late-night programme of bucket-list activities for the ‘site-seer’ visitor types.
 In Visitor Services, the teams role-play the visitor types in their training to better understand their diverse needs.